gonzalezcortes/LSTM_with_attention_layer/README.md

 The data set used is "Power consumption of Tetouan city Data Set" from UCI Machine Learning Repository.

-Also a prediction using XGBoost a different explanatory framework named SHAP was used to compare the LSTM with explainability.
+Also a prediction using XGBoost with different explanatory framework named SHAP was used to compare the LSTM with explainability.